AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Step 13 - Refactor the code

-Before we continue to more chats, this is a good time to refactor our code a bit.
-It is already clear that every time we ask a chatbot to say something, we will always use these 3 blocks:
+Before we continue to get more debate messages, this is a good time to refactor (reorganize) our code a bit.
+It is already clear that every time we ask a chatbot to say something, we always use these 3 blocks:

 - select a chatbot